Credit card fees. We all deal with them, even if we don’t enjoy them.

 Balance transfers can be a good way to take advantage of perks, like a lower APR.
 That’s why these fees are often charged for credit cards that offer a promotional rate for an introductory period.

 How to avoid: Look for cards that don’t charge a balance transfer fee or negotiate with your credit card provider.
+Most people think that credit card fees are set in stone, but you’d be surprised how much different credit card providers are willing to forgo in fees if you just ask.

 5. Over-limit fee